ishaanj1/gryphonjs/README.md

 Congrats!

-[Here](https://github.com/ishaanj1/gryphonjs-demo)'s an example of a super basic website using Gryphon JS.
+[Here](https://github.com/ishaanj1/gryphonjs-demo)'s an example of some super basic code that uses the Gryphon JS library to make a simple animation.

 If you're interested in seeing the source code for the [Gryphon JS](https://gryphonjs.herokuapp.com) website, you can find it [here](https://github.com/ishaanj1/gryphonjs-app).